 Begin by digging into the ground and removing the existing soil from the area where the garden will be located.
 The garden area should be uniformly deep and have a flat, level bottom.
 You can check to see if the bottom is level by laying a board across the garden floor with a carpenter’s level on top of the board.
 Move the board around the rain garden floor to find high and low spots.
 You can add back soil to fill in the low spots and remove additional soil to level out the high spots.
-Next, use the excess soil to make a berm around the garden area and contain rain water runoff.
-Place the excess soil along the downhill edge and the sides of the rain garden as shown below.
+Next, you can use the excess soil to make a berm around the garden area to help contain rain water runoff.
+Place the excess soil along the downhill edge and the sides of the rain garden as shown in Figure 5.

-Once you have dug out the entire garden area, use a tiller, shovel or hoe to loosen the soil that may have become compacted.
-This will promote deep root growth and water infiltration.
+Once you have dug out the entire garden area, you may use a tiller, shovel or hoe to loosen the soil that may have become compacted.
+This will help to promote deep root growth and infiltration of water.

 Developing Rain Garden Slopes